Hey/THORChain-Pause/README.md

-# THORChain Pause Bot
+# THORChain Pause

-THORChain Pause Bot is a tool that facilitates programmatic pausing of THORChain nodes.
+THORChain Pause is a tool that facilitates programmatic pausing of THORChain nodes.
 It provides a password-protected endpoint to pause the THORChain node, triggering the execution of `make pause` in the THORChain node directory if the correct password is provided.

 ## How It Works

-The THORChain Pause Bot acts as a proxy server, exposing a single endpoint `/pause/{password}`.
+The THORChain Pause acts as a proxy server, exposing a single endpoint `/pause/{password}`.
 When a request is made to this endpoint with the correct password, the bot executes the `make pause` command in the THORChain node directory.
 This effectively pauses the THORChain node, allowing operators to manage node operations programmatically.

 ## Building the Binary

-To build the THORChain Pause Bot binary, follow these steps:
+To build the THORChain Pause binary, follow these steps:

 1. Ensure you have Go installed on your system.
 If not, download and install it from the official Go website: https://golang.org/dl/